SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * `dynamically_imported_classes`

+    Only considered if a new trajectory is created.

     The argument `dynamically_imported_classes` is important
     if you have written your own *parameter* or *result* classes, you can pass these either as class variables `MyCustomParameterClass` or as strings leading to the classes in your package: